 Nationalisms: the Politics of Belonging and Exclusion

 This module provides a series of historically contextualised and theoretically informed discussions of nation-states and various nation-centred or nationalist politics and discourses of identity.
-Topics covered include the following:
+Topics covered include:

 - The significance of 'the nation' to classical sociology